 That the Commission:

-- 1) NOTE regulatory proposal IPHC-2020-AM096-PropA1, which provides the Commission with an opportunity to consider revisions to improve the clarity and transparency of fishery limits within the IPHC Pacific Halibut Fishery Regulations: Fishery Limits (Sect.
-4). - 2) ADOPT the suggested regulatory language regarding mortality and fishery limits provided in Appendix A.
+1) NOTE regulatory proposal IPHC-2021-AM097-PropA1, which provides the Commission with the mortality and fishery limits framework within the IPHC Fishery Regulations: Mortality and Fishery Limits (Sect.
+5), for reference and population at AM097.

 APPENDICES